Valiantic/CLARA-Web-Based-AI-Space-Tracker-Assistant/README.md

-C.L.A.R.A is a web-based artificial intelligence assistant project i've been working on.
-It has many features and abilities that can help people, it could either solve complex questions or help in minimal task.
+C.L.A.R.A is a web-based artificial intelligence assistant capable of solving complex problems in a matter of seconds.
+Supported with Mistral LLM using Huggingchat API.
+Her primary function is to detect the International Space Station straight from other space.
+She can also fetch images across the universe gathered by satellites and rovers from different planets and beyond.